13 Tips for Using Security Camera Surveillance Video Evidence in Court

 Here are thirteen tips for attorneys, private investigators, law enforcement officers and of course everyday citizens, gathered over our years from working as forensic video and audio evidence experts.
 These tips are sure to give you proper insight into the handling of video evidence, or it might just simply help you avoid making critical mistakes during trial.
 To get additional assistance, contact us now for a free phone consultation.
 NCAVF also offers a California State Bar accredited MCLE class based partially on this list.

 - Search everywhere for surveillance/security cameras that might have recorded the event.
-Security surveillance video cameras are EVERYWHERE!
-Home security camera systems not only record inside a residence, but these video cameras often capture the exterior -- in the public domain -- so always be sure to investigate neighboring businesses and homes that have security cameras.
-Often, their video cameras may have recorded sidewalks and streets relevant to your event -- even a camera a block away might have seen something that might become crucial in your case.
+Security surveillance video cameras are EVERYWHERE these days!
+Home security camera systems can not only record inside a residence, but these video recording devices often capture the exterior -- in the public domain -- so always be sure to investigate any neighboring businesses and homes that may have surveillance cameras.
+Often, their video cameras may have recorded sidewalks and streets that can prove to be relevant to your event or incident -- even a camera a block away might have recorded something that might become crucial in your case.
 And remember: It's on YOU to find these materials!

 - You are on a very short time deadline.
 Private video surveillance cameras and workplace security cameras use DVR systems that don't save recorded video footage on their hard drives for long.
 Sometimes as long as a month will be saved, but often home surveillance systems will save the files only a week!
 The home owners and business owners who have security cameras are not necessarily experts in operating their equipment, and they will likely have no idea when their footage will automatically erase.
 It could be a week, or it could be a month -- every system varies.
 Do this investigative work immediately upon being assigned the case, and you might discover and save visual evidence that will make you a hero!